rotundasoftware/backbone.collectionView/README.md

 In addition to the `by` option, the `setSelectedItems(s)` function accepts one additional option, `silent`, which, when true, will prevent the `selectionChanged` event from being fired.

 ##Events Fired
-CollectionView objects `trigger` the following events on themselves.
+CollectionViews `trigger` the following events on themselves.
 You can respond to these events from another view using Backbone's `listenTo` method.
-If [Backbone.Courier](https://github.com/rotundasoftware/backbone.courier) is available, these events are also spawned using Courier to bubble up the view hierarchy.
+If [Backbone.Courier](https://github.com/rotundasoftware/backbone.courier) is available, these events are also spawned using Courier.
 In all cases below, the selected models are referenced by their `cid`s.
-* __"selectionChanged"__ ( _newSelectedItems, oldSelectedItems_ )  Fired whenever the selection is changed, either by the user or by a programmatic call to setSelectedItems with `silent` set to `false`.
+* __"selectionChanged"__ ( _newSelectedItems, oldSelectedItems_ )  Fired whenever the selection is changed, either by the user or by a programmatic call to `setSelectedItem(s)` with `silent` set to `false`.
 * __"updateDependentControls"__ ( _selectedItems_ ) Fired whenever controls that are dependent on the selection should be updated (e.g. buttons that should be disabled on no selection).
-This event is always fired just after selectionChanged is fired.
+This event is always fired just after `selectionChanged` is fired.
 In addition, it is fired after rendering and sorting.
-* __"doubleClick"__ ( _clickedItemId, theEvent_ )  Fired when a model view is double clicked. `clickedItemId` is the `cid`.
+* __"doubleClick"__ ( _clickedModelCid, theEvent_ ) Fired when a model view is double clicked.
-* __"sortStart"__  Fired just as a model view is starting to be dragged.
+* __"sortStart"__  Fired just as an item is starting to be dragged.
 (Sortable collection lists only.)
-* __"sortStop"__  Fired when a drag of a model is finished, but before the collection has been reordered.
+* __"sortStop"__  Fired when a drag of an item is finished, but before the collection has been reordered.
 (Sortable collection lists only.)
-* __"reorder"__  Fired after a drag of a model is finished and after the collection has been reordered.
+* __"reorder"__  Fired after a drag of an item is finished and after the collection has been reordered.
 (Sortable collection lists only.)

 ##Dependencies
 * Backbone.js (tested with v0.9.10)